FranckLab/FIDIC/README.md

 * [Franck Lab](http://franck.engin.brown.edu)

 ## Purpose
-The following implementation contains the Matlab m-files for our FIDIC algorithm along with example images.
-The FIDIC algorithm determines the 2D displacement fields between consecutive images.
+The following implementation contains the MATLAB m-files for our FIDIC algorithm along with example images.
+The FIDIC algorithm determines the 2D displacement fields between consecutive images or from a static reference image to a current image.

 ## Running FIDIC

-### Sofware Requirement
+### Software Requirement
-Matlab 2011b and the associated Image Processing Toolbox are the minimum requirement to run this code.
+MATLAB 2011b (for griddedInterpolant) and the associated Image Processing Toolbox (for other miscellaneous function calls) are the minimum requirement to run this code.

 ### Input Image Requirements
 * To check if the images have the required speckle pattern and intensity values for correlation please use our [DIC simulator](https://github.com/FranckLab/DIC-Simulator).
-* We recommend that the input image stack at each dimension should have at least 3 times of the subset size as the number of pixels.
-The default subset size is 64x64, so we recommend that the minimum input image size should be 192x192.
+* We recommend that the input image stack  should have at least 3 times the subset size as the number of pixels in each dimension.
+The default subset size is 64x64, meaning the the minimum input image size should be 192x192.
-* The size of the input image stack should be divisible by 0.5 times the size of the subset.
+* Non-square images are acceptable
+* Out-of-the-box FIDIC supports TIF images with tif2mat.m, other file formats require simple modification

 ### Running including example case
-1. Make sure that the main files and the supplemental m files (from file exchange) are in the working directory on Matlab.
+1. Make sure that the main files and the supplemental m files (from file exchange) are in the current (working) directory for MATLAB.
-2. Run the `exampleRunFile.m` file to get 2D displacement fields between the image.
+2. Run the `exampleRunFile.m` file to get 2D displacement fields between the two images.
 Note that the displacement output is in the form of a generic uniaxial tension test.

 ## Files
-* Main files
+* Function files
  - addDisplacements_2D.m
  - checkConvergenceSSD_2D.m
  - DIC.m